pbakondy/cordova-plugin-sim/README.md

 * `isNetworkRoaming`: Boolean - true if the device is considered roaming on the current network, for GSM purposes

 <sup>1)</sup> Notice: the content of phoneNumber is unreliable (see [this](http://stackoverflow.com/questions/7922734/getting-reliable-msisdn-from-android-phone-voicemailnumber-line1number) and [this](http://stackoverflow.com/questions/25861064/retrieving-line1-number-from-telephonymanager-in-android) article).
-Sometimes phoneNumber value is only an empty string.
+Sometimes phoneNumber is only an empty string.

 ### Android Emulator results